MainulDip/LaravelProjects/LaravelMinDoc1.md

         }
     }
 ```
-> Next: See the LaravelMinDoc2.md
+> Next: See the LaravelMinDoc2.md or official docs